TGrep2 and Tregex are tools for searching syntax trees. This guide introduces their shared query language.

 Single tree nodes are matched by node descriptions:

 Specified as a string with surrounding slashes (/), a regular expression matches a node if there is a part of the node that is matched.
-For example, (1) matches よう, ようやく, そのような, おはよう, etc.
+For example, (1) matches sing, singing, amusing, basingstoke, etc.

 The caret symbol (^) anchors the regular expression to the beginning of a matched node.
-So, (2) cannot match そのような or おはよう but can match よう and ようやく.
+So, (2) cannot match amusing or basingstoke but will match sing and singing.

 A dollar sign ($) as the last character will anchor the regular expression to the end of a matched node.
-For example, the caret and dollar-sign in (3) restricts matching to あの, この and その.
+For example, the caret and dollar-sign in (3) restricts matching to waggle, wiggle and wriggle.

 Note how (3) contains round brackets ((, )) which are used to mark a subexpression called a block or capturing group.
 Within a capturing group the pipe symbol (|) can be used to separate subexpressions with the meaning to match at least one of the subexpressions.

 Note, care is needed when writing regular expressions that end with dollar signs.
 This is because you are forced to predict what the end content of a node could be.
-For example, suppose you wished for a node description that would match all bare noun phrases, that is, all noun phrase nodes that lack functional extensions.
+For example, suppose you wished for a node description that would match all noun phrase nodes that lack functional extensions (so don't contain subject marking -SBJ, temporal marking -TMP, etc.).
 In addition to matching nodes that are simply NP, you will also want to match nodes like NP;{BOY}.
-However, you will not want to match either NP-SBJ or NP-SBJ;{BOY}, since these have subject (-SBJ) functional marking.
-A regular expression able to match all bare noun phrases is (4).
+However, you will not want to match either NP-SBJ or NP-SBJ;{BOY}, since these have subject marking.
+The regular expression we need is (4).

 Note how (4) contains a capturing group that ends with a question mark symbol (?) saying to match its preceding element (the capturing group) one or zero times.
 Also note how the capturing group contains a dot symbol (.) that is a character wildcard to match any character and a plus symbol (+) saying to match its preceding element (any character) one or more times.
 In contrast, the semi-colon character (;) will only match itself.

 A regular expression can also be constrained with ‘\b’ to mark a word boundary.
-Thus, (5) can match NP and NP-PRD but will not match NPR.
+Thus, (5) will match NP and NP-PRD but will not match NPR.

 Word boundary markers are typically used to constrain matching nodes at the constituent level of structure (e.g., /^NP\b/, /^ADVP\b/, /^IP-MAT\b/) and this is generally a good policy to follow.
-However, we do need /^IP-ADV/ with no word boundary marker to match both IP-ADV and IP-ADV2 nodes.
-Similarly, we need /^IP-EMB/ with no word boundary marker to match both IP-EMB and IP-EMB2 nodes.
+However, you need /^IP-INF/ to match IP-INF, IP-INF2 and IP-INF3 nodes, and you need /^IP-PPL/ to match IP-PPL, IP-PPL2 and IP-PPL3 nodes.

 Regular expressions are case sensitive and so (5) and (6) match different nodes.